emath12/MintPorfolio/finance_app/README.md

 we are trying to debug the issue with auth, so are demodularizing some of the code.

 ### Final
 Added error-handling for user-inputted tickers.
-Currently filter-select button contains 503 S&P 500 tickers; the Yahoo Finance API has 100000+ valid tickers, so future iterations of the project may redesign filter-select to have much greater drop-down menu capacity.
+Currently filter-select button contains 503 S&P 500 tickers; the Yahoo Finance API has 100000+ valid tickers (accessible in "user/YahooFinanceTickers.csv"), so future iterations of the project may redesign filter-select to have much greater drop-down menu capacity.